ray-project/ray/site/_posts/2018-07-15-parameter-server-in-fifteen-lines.markdown

 A parameter server is normally implemented and shipped as a standalone system.
-The thing that makes this approach so powerful is that we're able to implement a parameter server with a few lines of code as an application. *This approach makes it much simpler to deploy applications using a parameter server and to modify the behavior of the parameter server.* For example, if we want to shard the parameter server, change the update rule, switch between asynchronous and synchronous updates, ignore straggler workers, or any number of other
+The thing that makes this approach so powerful is that we're able to implement a parameter server with a few lines of code as an application. *This approach makes it much simpler to deploy applications that use parameter servers and to modify the behavior of the parameter server.* For example, if we want to shard the parameter server, change the update rule, switch between asynchronous and synchronous updates, ignore straggler workers, or any number of other